 - Tap the encoder knob.

 - The actual Netmask appears.

 - 12. Enter the first number in the Netmask.

 - This activates the first octet of the Netmask and clears the rest of the Netmask.

 - 13. Tap the encoder knob.

-This confirms the first octet in the Netmask and moves you to the second octet.
+- This confirms the first octet in the Netmask and moves you to the second octet.

-NOTE: Press PGM to skip over any octet that does not need modifications.
+NOTE: Tap the encoder knob to skip over any octet that does not need modifications.